Van de Passe family: Crispijn the Elder

-Crispijn van de Passe I was born in Arnemuiden in Zeeland, and trained and worked in Antwerp, then the centre of the printmaking world, with hugely productive workshops producing work for publishers with excellent distribution arrangements throughout Europe.
-By 1585 he was a member of the artists' Guild of Saint Luke, and doing work for Christopher Plantin.
-Much of this was work engraving the paintings of Maerten de Vos, whose wife's niece Magdalena de Bock Crispijn married.
-The disruptions of the Dutch Revolt scattered these artists across Northern Europe; de Passe was an Anabaptist, which made his position especially difficult.
+Crispijn (van) de Passe the Elder (c.
+1564 in Arnemuiden – buried 6 March 1637 in Utrecht) was a Dutch publisher and engraver.
+Born in Arnemuiden in Zeeland, from 1580, he trained and worked in Antwerp, then the centre of the printmaking world, where very productive workshops produced work for publishers with excellent distribution networks throughout Europe.
+In the guild year 1584-1585 he became a member of Antwerp's artists' Guild of Saint Luke.
+He worked for the prominent Antwerp publishing and printing house Plantin Press.

+He principally worked as a reproductive artist after designs by Antwerp artists, in particular Maerten de Vos, who was a prolific designer of prints.
+Van de Passe married Magdalena de Bock, a niece of de Vos wife.
+The disruptions caused by the Dutch Revolt scattered many artists across Northern Europe.
+As an Anabaptist, de Passe was at risk of religious persecution.
 He first moved to Aachen, until Protestants were also expelled from there.
 He started his own engraving and publishing business in Cologne in 1589, but again was forced to leave in 1611.
-He set up in business in Utrecht, by about 1612, where he created engravings for the English and other markets, and where he died in 1637.
+He set up in business in Utrecht, by about 1612.
+Here he created engravings for the English and other markets.
+He died in Utrecht in 1637 and was buried on 6 March 1637.
 His works include a famous rendition of the English Gunpowder Plotters, although it is not known what basis he had for the likenesses.

-The family's prints are not rare and are well represented in most print rooms, and the National Portrait Gallery in London.
+The family's prints are well represented in most print rooms, including the National Portrait Gallery in London.